-Michigan St. ousts No. 9 Indiana from women’s tourney
+Michigan State ousts No. 9 Indiana from women’s tourney

 Clouden had 12 points and five foul shots in the final quarter.
 She finished 8-of-17 from the floor and made 13-of-16 free throws.

 The Spartans (15-7) avenged a regular-season loss to the Hoosiers (18-5), who had entered on a nine-game winning streak.
-Michigan St. advances to face the winner of Rutgers-Iowa in Friday’s semifinals.
+Michigan State advances to face the winner of Rutgers-Iowa in Friday’s semifinals.

 Alyza Winston added 13 points for the Spartans.